What Is a Sclerotherapy Vein Treatment?

 A sclerotherapy session in our California vein treatment center takes about 10 minutes for small spider veins.
 Larger varicose veins might take up to 30 minutes.
 After treatment, our doctors apply gentle pressure to the treated area to prevent blood from pooling in the vein as you stand.
 We recommend compression stockings for a few days after treatment to assist in restoring proper circulation.

 Sclerotherapy is essentially painless with our vein specialists, who are experts in minimally invasive procedures.
 Typically, our CA vein doctors only need to make one injection per vein to resolve the issue.
 Patients with extensive vein damage may need additional sessions.
 Since sclerosants are medical irritants, you might feel slight cramping or stinging at the injection site, but this will subside in a few seconds.

 What are the Pros & Cons of Sclerotherapy Treatment?

-Visit our Book Appointment page and instantly request an appointment at our San Diego vein center.
-We offer Free Insurance Verification before your appointment.
+Visit our Book Appointment page and instantly request an appointment at the San Diego and San Jose vein treatments.
+We deliver Free Insurance Verification before your appointment.

 Learn how to easily get to the San Diego and San José vein treatments.